bjh-developer/bjh-developer/README.md

 - 👋 I'm Joon Hao!
-Currently, I am a Computing Talent Programme student at Hwa Chong Institution (College).
+Currently, I am a Computing Talent Programme graduate from Hwa Chong Institution (College).
 - My Github showcases a range of projects (from big to small) that I've done throughout my coding journey.

 <!---